 So, if you can’t see a lot of those muscles, what’s the point of strengthening them?

 The National Council on Aging says every 11 seconds an older adult is treated in the emergency room after falling.
 Strengthening your core will make you less likely to experience those falls.
 Your balance and stability will be much better.
 If you ever do lose your balance, you’ll be able to engage those muscles to help regain your balance instead of hitting the ground.

 Someone with a strong core will also tend to have a better posture, which helps to eliminate lower back pain and makes you less prone to other muscle injuries.

-5 Core Exercises for Older Adults
+5 Core Exercises for Seniors

 One of the cool things about core work is that you don’t need any special equipment like you often do for working out other muscle groups.
 You can start right now no matter what your fitness level is.